-190 The repeatability of measurements on medium concentration Micromatter standards was investigated at ISAC-CNR over different time periods covering a range of 18 months to evaluate the long-term stability of calibration.
+The repeatability of measurements on medium concentration Micromatter standards was investigated at ISAC-CNR over different time periods covering a range of 18 months to evaluate the long-term stability of calibration.
 Results are reported in Fig. 2 in terms of relative differences of measurements at 6, 9, 12, and 18 months from the initial calibration, taken as reference.

-195 Fig. 2) Repeatability (%) of measurements on standards at intervals of several months (6-9-12-18) from the first calibration at ISAC-CNR.

-200 Fig. 3) Repeatability (%) of measurement on standards done by the different laboratories.
+Fig. 2) (top) Repeatability (%) of measurements on standards at intervals of several months (6-9-12-18) from the first calibration at ISAC-CNR. (bottom) Average repeatability (%) of measurement on standards done by the different laboratories.

 The data showed an excellent stability, with differences below 12% for all elements and below 5% (i.e. the nominal uncertainty of the standards) for most of the elements.
-In addition, there was not any clear evidence of a performance deterioration with time because several differences at 18 months distance were lower (in absolute terms) than those at 3 months distance.
+In addition, there was not any clear evidence of a performance 170 deterioration with time because several differences at 18 months distance were lower (in absolute terms) than those at 3 months distance.
 This suggests that both the instrument and the standards are reasonably stable over long periods of time, such as those associated with the observational platforms of monitoring networks, and that periodic calibration checks done every few months may be sufficient for long term operation of ED-XRF.
-The average repeatability of elements measured on Micromatter standards by the different laboratories using them is also shown in Fig. 3, with average values better than 5% for all elements.
+The average repeatability, between different tests, of elements measured on Micromatter standards by the different laboratories using them is also shown in Fig. 2,

+175 with average values better than 5% for all elements.

-Regarding repeatability on PM10 samples, the results obtained by the different laboratories on Teflon substrates are reported in Fig. 4, showing repeatability better than 10% for most of the elements and laboratories and, in several cases, better than 5%.
+Regarding repeatability on PM10 samples, the results on the two substrates (i.e. Teflon and quartz) suggested comparable repeatability for all the elements measured.
+The results obtained by the different laboratories on Teflon substrates are reported in Fig. 3, showing repeatability better than 10% for most of the elements and laboratories and, in several cases, better than 5%.
 Sporadically (i.e. limited to specific laboratories) larger repeatability, in the range between 10% and 20%, was observed for Al, Cl, Ni, Cr, Rb, and Br.

-Fig. 4) Repeatability (%) of ED-XRF measurements on PM{10} daily samples collected on Teflon filters by the different laboratories.
+Fig. 3) Average repeatability (%) of ED-XRF measurements on PM10 daily samples collected on Teflon filters by the different laboratories.

-3.3 Comparison of measurements on Teflon substrates
+185 3.3 Comparison of measurements on Teflon substrates

-220 The comparison was made on the Teflon samples of the datasets described in Section 2.2 comparing the results of the different laboratories on the same PM{10} samples.
-The results of comparison for the non-trace elements (i.e. those with high abundances in the collected samples) are reported in Fig. 5, while the results for the trace elements are shown in Fig. 6.
+The comparison was made on the Teflon samples of the datasets described in Section 2.2 comparing the results of the different laboratories on the same filters.
+The results of comparison for the non-trace elements (i.e. those with high abundances in the collected samples) are reported in Fig. 4, while the results for the trace elements are shown in Fig. 5.

-Fig. 5) Comparison of the measurements (ng cm-2) on Teflon filters for non-trace elements.
-The red dashed line represents the 1:1 line, while the black continuous line is a linear fit including only the datasets falling within ±15% of the 1:1 line.
+Fig. 4) Comparison of the measurements (ng/cm2) on Teflon filters for the non-trace elements.
+Red dashed line is 1:1, black continuous line is a linear fit including the datasets within 15% of the 1:1 line.
 X-axis reports measurements at IIA-CNR (yellow), Arpa (blue), UMH (grey); INFN with PIXE (orange); Y-axis reports measurements in Lecce for the corresponding samples.

-Fig. 6) Comparison of the measurements (ng cm-2) on Teflon filters for the trace elements.
+Fig. 5) Comparison of the measurements (ng/cm2) on Teflon filters for the trace elements.
 Red dashed line is 1:1, black continuous line is a linear fit including the datasets within 15% of the 1:1 line.
 X-axis reports measurements at IIA-CNR (yellow), Arpa (blue), UMH (grey); INFN with PIXE (orange); Y-axis reports measurements in Lecce for the corresponding samples.